drerik/presentations/Securing your container environment - Replacing Docker containers with root-less Podman.md

 ---

-## Whats the catch with rootless containers?
+## What's the catch with rootless containers?

-Yes there are som disadvantages..
+Yes there are some disadvantages..

 ---